euwunss/euwunss/README.md

 #### 🚀 Goals

 I aspire to become a well-rounded software engineer who can contribute to meaningful projects that make a difference.
-I'm currently focusing on improving my understanding of data structures and algorithms, software design patterns, and learning more about web and mobile development, and AI technologies.
+I'm currently focusing on improving my understanding of data structures and algorithms, software design patterns, and learning more about web and mobile development, along with AI technologies.
 <!--
 **euwunss/euwunss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.